Timeline of the Catholic Church

 The epistles that follow the book of Acts take a deeper look into the theology of Christianity.
 Paul, Peter and John were the primary writers of these epistles, and they lay out the foundational doctrines of Christianity and Roman Catholicism.
 Early church leaders studied these epistles to develop a fuller understanding of their meanings and implement them within their churches and communities.
 The studying of these doctrines and their implementation into belief systems are the first signs of Catholicism.

 Early Christians were pluralistic in their beliefs.
 Early believers needed to defend the truth and establish a set belief system.
-In I Timothy 6:20, Paul admonishes Timothy, a young church leader, to, “…guard what has been entrusted to you.
+In I Timothy 6:20, Paul admonishes Timothy, a young Christian church leader, to, “…guard what has been entrusted to you.
 Avoid profane babbling and the absurdities of so-called knowledge.”
 This verse shows that false teaching was spreading during those early years of Christianity, and Paul left the task of defending the truth to Timothy.
 Early churches needed sound authority to keep them from absorbing falsehoods.

 Saint Paul also changed the concept of the church in Ephesians 1:23 when he refers to the church as Jesus’, “…body, the fullness of the one who fills all things in every way.”
 This unique phrasing shows that the church needs unity as the body of Christ in the world.
 A unified church can complete the mission given by Jesus to “make disciples of all nations” in a way that a fractured religion cannot.